Extrapolation and Factorization of matrix weights

 However, even for vector-valued functions, the Aumann averages and the convex-set valued maximal operator will yield convex sets that are not ellipsoids.
-We give an example in Section~\ref{section:maximal}. \end{remark}
+We give an example in Section~\ref{section:maximal}.
+Therefore, it is necessary for us to develop the general machinery of convex-set valued functions for our proofs. \end{remark}

-\begin{remark} We believe that convex-set valued functions will have additional applications in the study of matrix weighted norm inequalities.
-For instance, see the very recent paper by Vuorinen~\cite{vuorinen2023strong}, who uses them to prove estimates for a ``strong'' version of the Christ-Goldberg maximal operator defined using the basis of rectangles. \end{remark}
+We now want to briefly consider applications of our results.
+As has been noted in the literature (e.g., in~\cite{domelevo2021boundedness,MR4159390}), many problems in matrix weighted inequalities are significantly easier to prove when $p=2$ than for all $p$ (see, for instance, \cite{MR1428818,CG,MR3698161,MR3689742,MR3452715,MR3937322,MR4245601}).
+But by applying Theorem~\ref{thm:matrix-extrapolation-intro}, these results can immediately be extended to the full range $1<p<\infty$.
+For instance, the $L^2$ bounds in~\cite{MR3689742} for singular integrals immediately extend to all $p$.
+In~\cite{MR4245601}, the authors prove matrix-weighted $L^2$ bounds for maximal rough singular integrals; using extrapolation we extend these results to all $L^p$: see Theorem~\ref{thm:rough-sio} below.
+This improves the results of~\cite{MR4357365}, which give $L^p$ bounds for rough singular integrals.